brunto/system_pay/Readme.markdown

+This fork can be used with a Rails version < 3

+# TODO
+- Update form helper, name and value is wrong

 # SystemPay

 SystemPay is a gem to ease credit card payment with Natixis Paiements / CyberplusPaiement (Banque Populaire) bank system.
 It's a Ruby on Rails port of the connexion kits published by the bank.

 * Gem Homepage : [site](http://github.com/iMenlo/system_pay)
 * Cyberplus SystemPay documentation : [site](https://systempay.cyberpluspaiement.com)